carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 Let's start
-configuring twarc by sending typing in `twarc2 configure`.
+configuring Twarc by sending typing in the comman `twarc2 configure`.
 You should get the output below:

 ~~~
 twarc2 configure